how to improve cash flow with factoring

 • Program tailored to the needs of the business instead of a “one size fits all” approach

-A free, no-obligation quote is all it takes to find out how factoring invoices can instantly speed up and stabilize your organization’s cash flow, creating a consistent flow of working capital that enables your business to regain market share, keep customers, employees and vendors happy and put your company on a faster track for growth.
+A free, no-obligation quote is all it takes to find out how factoring invoices can instantly speed up and stabilize your organization’s cash flow, creating a consistent flow of working capital that enables your business to regain market share, keep customers and employees, and vendors happy and put your company on a faster track for growth.

 Beyond Price and Profit – How Slow Cash Flow Can Hurt You

-Profitable business can still be poor ones.
+Profitable businesses can still be poor ones.
 Slow cash flow can slow or stall growth.
 Plan for healthy cash flow, not just profit margins, to build a growing, sustainable business.

 High Profit Margins Won’t Keep Slow Cash Flow from Hurting a Growing Business